Tailong-mb/SnakeGame/README.md

 # SnakeGame
-A basic SnakeGame with two versions, a basic named "normal" and onegit where walls will appear named "hard".
+A basic SnakeGame with two versions, a basic named "normal" and one where walls will appear named "hard".
 # How to use it
 Move ot the src folder and :
 ```